-Since the relaxed time order is compatible with the global order, it can be seen that the final algorithm is sound and complete, as stated in the following theorem.
-The details of its proof can be found in the technical report [28].
+Since the relaxed time order is compatible with the global order, it can be seen that this final algorithm is also sound and complete, as stated in the following theorem.
+The detailed proof of this theorem can be found in Appendix B.